westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 # File Systems

-The [*dm-zoned*](./dm.md#dm-zoned) device mapper target allows using any file system with host managed zoned block devices by hiding the device sequential write constraints.
-This is a simple solution to enable a file system use but not necessarily the most efficient due to the potentially high overhead of a block based zone reclaim process.
+The [*dm-zoned*](./dm.md#dm-zoned) device-mapper target makes it possible to use any file system with host-managed zoned block devices.
+It does this by hiding the device's sequential write constraints.
+This solution is simple and makes it possible to use file systems, but its potentially high overhead during the block-based zone-reclamation process means that is not the maximally efficient solution.

-Supporting zoned block devices directly in a file system implementation can lead to a more efficient zone reclaim processing as the file system metadata and file abstraction provide more information on the usage and validity status of storage blocks compared to the raw block device based approach.
+File systems whose implementations directly support zoned block devices have more efficient zone-reclamation processing.
+This is because file systems that directly support zoned block devices have metadata and file abstractions that provide more information about the usage and validity of storage blocks than do file systems that take the *dm-zoned*-block-based approach.

-Furthermore, a file system design may lend itself well to the sequential write constraint of host managed zoned block devices.
+Some file systems are designed in such a way that they work well with the sequential write constraint of host-managed zoned block devices.
 This is the case for log-structured file systems such as *f2fs* and copy-on-write (CoW) file systems such as *Btrfs*.

 ## zonefs

-zonefs is a very simple file system exposing each zone of a zoned block device as a file. *zonefs* is included with the upstream Linux kernel since version 5.6.0.
+*zonefs* is a very simple file system that exposes each of the zones of a zoned block device as a file. *zonefs* has been included with the upstream Linux kernel since version 5.6.0.

 ### Overview

-Unlike a regular POSIX-compliant file system with native zoned block device support (e.g. [*f2fs*](./fs.md#f2fs)), *zonefs* does not hide the sequential write constraint of zoned block devices to the user.
-Files representing sequential write zones of the device must be written sequentially starting from the end of the file (append only writes).
+*zonefs* does not hide from the user the sequential write constraints of zoned block devices.
+In this, it is unlike a regular POSIX-compliant file system with native zoned-block device support (e.g. [*f2fs*](fs.md#f2fs)).
+Files that represent sequential write zones on the device must be written sequentially, starting from the end of the file (these are "append only" writes).

-As such, *zonefs* is in essence closer to a raw block device access interface than to a full-featured POSIX file system.
-The goal of *zonefs* is to simplify the implementation of zoned block device support in applications by replacing raw block device file accesses with the richer regular file API, avoiding relying on direct block device file ioctls which may be more obscure to developers.
-One example of this approach is the implementation of LSM (log-structured merge) tree structures (such as used in RocksDB and LevelDB) on zoned block devices by allowing SSTables to be stored in a zone file similarly to a regular file system rather than as a range of sectors of the entire disk.
-The introduction of the higher level construct "one file is one zone" can help reducing the amount of changes needed in the application as well as introducing support for different application programming languages.
+*zonefs* is therefore more similar to a raw-block-device-access interface than it is to a full-featured POSIX file system.
+The goal of *zonefs* is to simplify the implementation of zoned block device support in applications, and it aims to do this by replacing raw block device file accesses with the richer regular-file API (which avoids relying on the possibly more obscure and developer-unfriendly direct block device file ioctls).
+One example of this approach is the implementation of LSM (log-structured merge) tree structures (such as used in RocksDB and LevelDB) on zoned block devices: SSTables are stored in a zone file in a way that is similar to the way a regular file system works rather than as a range of sectors of the entire disk.
+The introduction of the higher-level construct "one file is one zone" can reduce the number of changes needed in the application, and also introduces support for different application programming languages.

-The files representing zones are grouped by zone type, which are themselves represented by sub-directories.
-This file structure is built entirely using zone information provided by the device and so does not require any complex on-disk metadata structure.
+The files that represent zones are grouped by zone type, and those zone types themselves are represented by sub-directories.
+This file structure is built entirely using zone information that is provided by the device and therefore does not require any complex on-disk metadata structure.

 ### On-Disk Metadata